wrapperband/FeathercoinWalletGuide/README.md

 ![Settings Wallet Options](/images/ftc-0.9.3.2-Settings.menu.options.display.01.png)

-### Sign and Verifying and Address
+### Sign or Verify a Feathercoin Address

-An important function of the Bitcoin and Feathercoin Blockchain is the ability to sign and verify messages come from an address.
+An important function of the Bitcoin and Feathercoin Blockchain is the ability to sign and verify messages have come from an address.

 One example of how signed messages can be used is the example of a dispute with a vendor that they have been paid.
 Even if you show the record of the transaction, how do you prove that is your coins?